Coveo for Salesforce FAQ

-All Coveo for Salesforce editions give you access to Machine Learning, Usage Analytics, and Search Optimization features in your Coveo Cloud administration console.
-The main difference between the Free and the Pro and Enterprise editions is the index used.
+All Coveo for Salesforce editions give you access to Machine Learning, Usage Analytics, and Search Optimization features in your Coveo Administration Console.
+The main difference between the Free (deprecated) and the Pro and Enterprise editions is the index use.

-The Coveo for Salesforce Free edition uses the Salesforce index.
+The Coveo for Salesforce Free edition (deprecated) uses the Salesforce index.
 No sources are created.
-It means that the content is not crawled and stored in your Coveo Cloud like it would be in the Pro and Enterprise editions.
-When a query is performed, the Coveo Search API translates the query to either SOSL or SOQL (Salesforce Query Languages), depending on the query performed, and sends it to the Salesforce Index, which returns the results (see Understanding the Coveo for Salesforce Free Edition Architecture).
+It means that the content isn’t crawled and stored in your Coveo Cloud like it would be in the Pro and Enterprise editions.
+When a query is performed, the Coveo Search API translates the query to either SOSL or SOQL (Salesforce Query Languages), depending on the query performed, and sends it to the Salesforce Index, which returns the results (see About the Coveo for Salesforce Free Edition Architecture).

-Pro and Enterprise Editions offer many features and customizations in the Coveo Cloud platform.
+Pro and Enterprise Editions offer many features and customizations in the Coveo Platform.
 You can also use a Coveo Index.
-This means that your Coveo Cloud organization crawls your content and makes a copy of it that can be queried much faster and in more complex ways (see Understanding the Coveo for Salesforce Pro and Enterprise Architecture).
+This means that your Coveo organization crawls your content and makes a copy of it that can be queried much faster and in more complex ways (see About the Coveo for Salesforce Pro and Enterprise Architecture).